zawnk/rstlouisbluesdiscord/content/info/bots/bot/index.md

 date: 2019-02-11T19:30:08+10:00
 hasParent: true
 draft: false
-weight: 22
+weight: 32
 ---

 ## Purpose

-The bot Bot :smirk: is a general all-purpose bot and reacts to all commands starting with `?`.
+The bot Bot :smirk: is an ancient general all-purpose bot and reacts to all commands starting with `?`.
 Its functionality is completely unrelated to hockey.
 The bot is a self hosted instance of [Red Bot](https://github.com/Cog-Creators/Red-DiscordBot).
 If you ever run into issues, feel free to contact `zonk`.

 ## Notable Commands